jeffsp/SPOC/README.md

 # Introduction

+SPOC is the Simple POint Cloud format used to store 3D geospatial data.

+A SPOC file consists of a header followed by point records.

+The header contains a SPOC file identifier, the spoc format version numbers, the number of points records contained in the file, and an arbitrary length data string that can be used to store spatial reference system data.

-SPOC is the Simple POint Cloud format used to store 3D geospatial point data.
-Each record in a SPOC file has an associated X, Y, and Z coordinate, and possibly other data fields, like red, green, and blue color information, classification information, point collection identifier, intensity information, or arbitrary integer values.
+Each point record in a SPOC file contains an X, Y, and Z coordinate stored as 64-bit precision floating point numbers.
+A point record can optionally have other associated data fields, like red, green, and blue color information, classification information, point identifier, intensity information, or arbitrary integer values.

-The X, Y, and Z values are stored at 64-bit precision floating point numbers.

 ## Motivation